-Fundamental to the HP Code is the understanding that a business, in all of its activities, must operate in full compliance with the laws, rules and regulations of the countries in which it operates.
+Fundamental to the HP Code is the understanding that a business, in all of its activities, must operate in full compliance with the laws, rules and regulations of the countries in which it operates and international standards relating to human rights.
 The HP Code encourages Suppliers to go beyond legal compliance, drawing upon internationally recognized standards, in order to advance social and environmental responsibility, and business ethics.
 Where the HP Code and national or local laws have requirements for the same subject matter, Suppliers shall meet the more stringent requirements.